%}

 There can be many ways to manage behaviours in seniors.
 Most importantly, it is to tailor the responses to the care recipient.
 Additional help from professional and dedicated staff may help you in effectively managing your loved one’s difficult behaviours, while also giving you a well-deserved break.
 NTUC Health offers flexible care services with in-centre and home-based options to support seniors who are new to caregiving services or who require help for just a few hours in the day.
 There are activities to keep your loved ones engaged and help lift their mood, which can mitigate some of their difficult behaviours.

 NTUC Health is committed to supporting you and your loved one at every step of the caregiving journey.
-Please feel free to reach out to us at +65 67156715 or fill in the form here to enquire or seek assistance!
+Please feel free to reach out to us by filling in the form here to enquire or seek assistance!

 Other Blog Posts